 “Holly?”
 Albert prompted.
 Holly oversaw the investigative team.
 She had investigators on the ground, but much of their expertise was in the digital realm.
-Thus, the array of information gleaned from computer systems they shouldn’t have had access to.
+Thus, the array of information gleaned from computer systems to which they shouldn’t have had access.

 “As you see, his formal schooling results are mediocre, but we’ve gotta factor in that his mother was sick, and he worked full-time hours while in school.
 He was also a varsity baseball player.”